smasala/firebrick/README.md

     * Require JS

 ### Development
-Please not that this framework is still under development and that some large API changes can be made with any release
+Please note that this framework is still under development and that some large API changes can be made with any release

 ## Install with Bower
 ```